masc-ucsc/hdlagent/hdlagent/resources/PyRTL/PyRTL_context_2.md

-The tutorial on Registers and Memories in PyRTL covers key concepts essential for understanding how these components work within the PyRTL framework.
+**User:** The tutorial on Registers and Memories in PyRTL covers key concepts essential for understanding how these components work within the PyRTL framework.
 Here is a summary of the important points:

 Clock Signals in PyRTL: